naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 See [this webpage](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/h-how-cluster-and-outlier-analysis-anselin-local-m.htm) for the detail.

 ## 4. Result & Discussion
-1. Non- forest showed the largest cluster of high intensities of gains in central and western Massachusetts.
+1. Non- forest showed the largest cluster of high intensities of gains in central and losses in western Massachusetts.
-    - Western Mass also showed a high cluster of losses
     - Central Mass shows both high clusters of gains and losses of fragmented forest.
         - These areas experienced high intensities both of gains and losses.